aDotInTheVoid/boxcars/docs/report/report.md

 exclusive reference to it that reference must be the only one.
 With a shared reference, you can only read from the value.
 An exclusive reference is required to mutate it.
-More succinctly, Rust references are "Aliasable XOR mutable" [@boats_smaller].
+More succinctly, Rust references are "Aliasable XOR mutable" [@boats_smaller,@JungThesis].
 The fact that a immutable reference can be shared, while a mutable reference must be exclusive has lead to these sometimes being call shared references (for `&T`) and exclusive references (for `&mut T`) [@dtolnay_ref].